• Skip to primary navigation

 Instructions

-• Melt the butter in a Dutch oven or large pot over medium heat.
-Add the celery and onions and sauté for five to six minutes or until they are tender.
+• Melt the butter in a Dutch oven or large pot over medium heat, add the celery and onions and sauté for about five to six minutes or until they are tender.

 • Add the potatoes, garlic powder, kosher salt and pepper, and chicken stock.
 Bring to a boil and reduce the heat to low.
 Simmer for 20-25 minutes or until the potatoes are completely done.
 They should break apart easily when you pierce them with a fork.
-You should be able to mash them against the side of the pan easily.
+You should be able to easily mash them against the side of the pan.

-• Use an immersion blender and blend until the potato mixture is smooth and creamy.
+• Remove from the heat and use an immersion blender to blend the potato mixture until it is smooth and creamy.

 • When the mixture is smooth, add the milk.
 Taste and add additional salt and pepper if needed.
 Serve immediately.